openhab/openhab-addons/addons/binding/org.openhab.binding.squeezebox/README.md

 The Squeeze Server bridge requires the ip address, web port, and cli port to access it on.
 If Squeeze Server authentication is enabled, the userId and password also are required.

-Squeeze Players are identified by their MAC address.
+Squeeze Players are identified by their MAC address, which is required.
-In the thing file, this looks e.g. like
+In addition, the notification timeout can be specified.
+If omitted, the default timeout value will be used.
+A notification volume can be optionally specified, which, if provided, will override the player's current volume level when playing notifications.

+Here are some examples of how to define the Squeeze Server and Player things in a things file.

 ```
 Bridge squeezebox:squeezeboxserver:myServer [ ipAddress="192.168.1.10", webport=9000, cliport=9090 ]